karenpayneoregon/razor-pages-environments/WebApplicationSections/readme.md

 The `Contact` page passes an instance of `DataContainer`  with a key of DataContainer using `nameof(DataContainer)` rather than a string so that if the key changes so does `nameof(DataContainer)` the model, Contacts from EF Core.

+> **Note**
+> DataContainer is just one example of passing information between a page and a partial page.
+When passing data like this keep the data small in size for performance measures.

 ```csharp
 @{